 The previously unknown Trapwire surveillance system was one of the biggest Stratfor revelations.
 This company with CIA ties developed software for CCTV cameras that identifies or supposedly identifies suspicious behavior and manages and cross-references suspicious behavior reports from different locations and time periods.
 It also integrates information from license plate readers and other surveillance inputs.
 Trapwire has been deployed in DC, Seattle, LA, Las Vegas casinos, Atlanta, the London Stock Exchange, and right here in the NYC subways, 500 cameras’ worth according to Stratfor in 2010.
 If someone “sees something, says something” about you in a New York subway, your “suspicious activity report” possibly goes to TrapWire.
 Thanks to Jeremy, we better understand mass surveillance, which is crucial, because giving the people who brought us mass incarceration, more than two million people behind bars in the US, the technology to incriminate anyone, whether rival politicians or ordinary citizens, is obviously an immense threat to freedom.

 My work at WhoWhatWhy on the Stratfor documents, thanks to Jeremy, includes an article about General David Petraeus, whom Stratfor shows was probably having an extramarital affair prior to previously known, which besides possibly being a military offense, suggests his mistress Paula Broadwell, who was an intelligence officer, may have had him in her crosshairs for a long time.
 That makes more sense of Petraeus’s downfall from the CIA and gives a better picture of internal government struggles.
-Another article of mine is on the Drug Enforcement Agency’s Special Operations Division seeking White House permission to assassinate Mexican drug lords.
+Another article of mine is on the Drug Enforcement Administration’s Special Operations Division seeking White House permission to assassinate Mexican drug lords.
 That’s a picture of the increasing militarization of law enforcement and the possible broadening of US assassination policy to merge the war on drugs with the war on terror–a push for a so-called “narcoterrorism” policy.
 Later this month WhoWhatWhy will publish another Stratfor article of mine of Mexican military presence in the US and US military presence in Mexico.
 Thanks, Jeremy.

 Another contribution of his are the revelations in the media outlet Narco News about the US and Mexican governments easing the path for certain cartels to traffic drugs into the country.
 Instead of improving the Mexican economy so poor people don’t join cartels or legalizing drugs, the US and Mexican governments pick favorites among drug cartels in hopes that a preferred balance of power among them will reduce the drug war violence.
 Meanwhile they arrest people for smoking pot.
 This is a picture of what the drug war really is.
 And I’ve seen in my research that even Congresspeople are listening to Stratfor on so-called narcoterrorism issues.